Disclaimer: Uncharacteristically high salt content in this review.

 Um, has this author ever interacted with a woman before?
 Like, a real one?

 One can’t even say Dominika’s having sex because she’s empowered and wants to.
 Regardless of whether she’s working for the Russians or the Americans, she’s prisoner to the whims of the men around her.
 She has sex because she’s ordered to, or because she’s moody and has a vaguely defined “need.”
-Merely speaking about this makes me feel unclean.
 But like nearly everything else in Sparrow, it’s not novel.
-Western men have been fantasizing about hot Russian women for decades, and Dominika is merely one vivid fictional example.
+Western men have been fantasizing about hot Russian women for decades, and Dominika is merely one more vivid fictional example.

 500+ pages of novel and six pages of notes later, I still can’t determine whether reading Red Sparrow was worthwhile.
 Aside from almost-lucid prose and that ridiculous heroine, there’s little in Red Sparrow that hasn’t been attempted before, with much better results.
 It’s spy novel cliches, “insider knowledge” of tradecraft, stock characters, stereotypes, and sex, wrapped in prose which says little while convinced it’s saying a lot.